TinyauthTinyauth

-Some apps already offer some sort of authentication method like basic auth (the browser pop-up).
-This can be inconvenient because you may need to login both in Tinyauth and in the protected app.
-Tinyauth supports authenticating to apps for you.
-This can be done by adding the basic auth labels to your protected app:
+Some apps already offer authentication methods like basic auth (e.g., browser pop-ups).
+This can be inconvenient as it requires logging in to both Tinyauth and the protected app.
+Tinyauth supports authenticating to apps automatically by adding basic auth labels to the protected app.

-If you're using Traefik, add the following label to your Tinyauth container
+1. For Traefik, add the following label to the Tinyauth container:

-Make sure that Tinyauth can read the Docker labels by connecting the Docker socket to the container
+2. Ensure Tinyauth can read Docker labels by connecting the Docker socket to the container.

 services: